Apply to the MiT Program

 - 12 credits in writing to include a course in expository or research writing, may also include writing intensive classes with appropriate documentation

 Completed required coursework specific to your endorsement with a 2.0 GPA or satisfactory narrative evaluation.
 Every endorsement has different endorsement requirements.
 Be sure you understand what is required for your endorsement.
+Indicate worked planned or in progress if not done by application date.

 Optionally completed the following recommended coursework: First and Second Language Acquisition Theories.